xavierxross/Filterlist-for-AdGuard/README.md

 > VITAL: The list is very aggressive so please ensure that you add your own "Custom filtering rules" for domains you want to allow. e.g: `@@||nexusmods.com^$important`

-As of version 2.4 the list is more cleaned up, optimized and better than ever
+As of version 2.4 the list is more cleaned up, optimized and better than ever.

 ## News 📰